 - If no GIH interested student can be identified to fill the vacancy, Housing and Residence Life may re-designate the room as gender specific.

-- Students with questions about GIH assignments or who wish to learn about all the options available to them may contact Housing and Residence Life, firstname.lastname@example.org or 215.895.6155.
+- Students with questions about GIH assignments or who wish to learn about all the options available to them may contact Housing and Residence Life at firstname.lastname@example.org or 215.895.6155.

-Interested students may sign up for a GIH assignment on their Housing Application via DrexelOne.
-Incoming first year students and upperclass students will have an opportunity to self-select their GIH assignment during the Upperclassman housing self-selection period.
+Interested students may state their desire for a GIH assignment on their housing application via DrexelOne.
+Incoming first-year and upper-class students will have an opportunity to self-select their GIH assignment during the upperclass housing self-selection period.
 Learn more about GIH by visiting our Gender-Inclusive Housing FAQs.

 Other Campus Resources